 - Financial Metrics: Cost of Maintenance, Total Cost of Ownership, Downtime loss

-Why is MaintWiz the best choice for managing your Work Orders?
+Why is MaintWiz CMMS the best choice for managing your Work Orders?

-MaintWiz offers on a monthly subscription basis, and thus there is no upfront capital investment.
-Once you sign up, you can start using it on the same day to create work order software and setting up preventive maintenance schedules.
+MaintWiz Industry 4.0 CMMS is offered on a monthly subscription basis, and thus there is no upfront capital investment.
+Once you sign up, you can start using it on the same day to create maintenance work orders and set up preventative maintenance schedules.